TsongW/QuickLog/README.md

 - When you are done, unload the kernel module using `sudo rmmod quickmod`.

-## Test Verifying
+# Test Verifying Instructions
-To test QuickLog signing in kernel module:
+To test QuickLog verifying in user space:

 - Enter the `verifying` directory and run `make` to compile.
-- Using `./verify` to run
+- Using `./verify` to run.
 - When you are done, using `make clean` to remove.